caitlynbakery/theta_x_concept_one/README.md

 var bodyJson = jsonEncode(bodyMap);
 ```

-The response requires the url, but we also passed in the bodyJson.
+The response requires the url, but I also passed in the `bodyJson`.

 ```
   var response = await http.post(url, headers: header, body: bodyJson);
 ```

+As the response is a post request, the application sends out information and takes a picture.